MetOffice/git-novice/learners/setup.md

 Using GPG, or SSH, you can [sign tags and commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) locally.
-These tags or commits are marked as verified on GitHub so other people can be confident that the changes come from a trusted source.
+These tags or commits are marked as verified on GitHub so other people can be confident that the changes come from you.

 Some repositories require all commits to be signed and verified before they can be merged into the main branch.